top of page

 This additional license is required for establishments that wish to remain open past the regularly mandated hours (2 a.m., Monday through Saturday, and 3 a.m. on Sunday).
 Those establishments with a Late Hour License can stay open no later than 4 a.m., Monday through Saturday, and 5 a.m. on Sunday.

-In order to apply for such a license, a business would need to first hold either an incidental-consumption license or a tavern liquor license.
+To apply for such a license, a business would need to first hold either an incidental-consumption license or a tavern liquor license.
 Applicants must also submit a petition with the signatures of a majority of the legal voters within the affected area, agreeing to allow the business to apply for a Late Hour License.
-Additionally, a written, public notice must be sent, via certified mail with return receipts requested, to the Alderman and legal voters within 500 feet from the licensed premises and a public notice sign must also be posted in a secured place and must be clearly visible from the public way.
+Additionally, a written, public notice must be sent, via certified mail with return receipts requested, to the Alderman and legal voters within 500 feet from the licensed premises, and a public notice sign must also be posted in a secured place and must be visible from the public way.

 • Site plan